faerber-lab/faerber-lab.github.io/_pages/about.md

 Welcome!
 I’m **Michael Färber**, and since April 2024, I lead the _Scalable Software Architectures for Data Analytics_ research group at the AI Center ScaDS.AI at TU Dresden, Germany.
 Our group conducts research at the **intersection of AI, natural language processing, machine learning**, and **knowledge representation**.
 We are also working on **explainable AI** and **machine learning on graph data**.
 If you are interested in these areas, please feel free to contact us—we would be happy to connect!

-Currently, we're located at ScaDS.AI Office at **Strehlener Str.
-12-14, Dresden, Germany** (<a href='https://maps.app.goo.gl/uFTw5hc9hp35bbWf6'>Google Maps</a>).
+Currently, we're located at ScaDS.AI Office at _Strehlener Str.
+12-14, Dresden, Germany_ (Room 733, <a href='https://maps.app.goo.gl/uFTw5hc9hp35bbWf6'>Google Maps</a>).
 Explore our latest <a href='https://faerber-lab.github.io/vacancies/'>vacancies and thesis supervision opportunities</a> to join our research group.